SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0106 PERMIT APPLICATION

-Application for permits for such exploration work must be filed in quadruplicate with the department at least 10 days before issuance of permits and must be accompanied by a detailed map showing the exact area in which the geophysical operations are to be conducted, such area to be shown, where possible, by reference to established coast objects or landmarks.
-(The department may hereafter require applications to be filed on special forms to be provided by the department.)
-Permittees will also obtain appropriate assent from the lessee if and where the area under investigation is leased, with exclusive exploration privilege, to other than the permittee.
+Application for permits for geophysical exploration work shall be filed electronically or in paper form with the Department at least 30 business days before issuance of permits and shall be accompanied by a detailed map showing the exact area in which the geophysical operations are to be conducted, such area to be shown, where possible, by reference to established objects or permanent landmarks.
+If the applicant is not the owner of the land and owner of the mineral rights to be explored, the applicant shall include the owner's written consent for the applicant to submit an exploration application to conduct exploration activities.

 History Note: Authority G.S.
 113‑391;